lucamathuse/MorseCode/README.md

 # MorseCode
-It's a little text to Morse translator made in C
+It's a little text to Morse translator made in c.